Our policy and principles

 Fostering a culture of inclusivity and equality at Xero

 How our Xero Americas offices celebrated #EachforEqual this International Women’s Day

 IWD: What does a gender equal workplace mean to us?
 Part 1 and Part 2

 We are committed to getting more women into the tech sector through a number of initiatives including:

-- sponsorship and support of Code Like a Girl’s events, coding camps (kids and adults) and internship programs
+sponsorship and support of Code Like a Girl’s events, coding camps and internship programs

-- championing the development of STEM careers through initiatives including the Xero Vacation Program and Xero Graduate Program
+championing the development of STEM careers through initiatives including Xero’s graduate and intern programs

 - shining a spotlight on the importance of gender equality through International Women’s Day, running local events across our offices